awulkiew/test-tuple_vector/README.md

 test-tuple_vector
 =================

-A container emulating std::vector&lt;std::tuple>, internally storing tuple of vectors of Ts for better locality of data of the same type.
+A container emulating std::vector&lt;std::tuple&lt;...>>, internally storing tuple of vectors of Ts for better locality of data of the same type.

 Intended usage: